Design Principles Guide by Andi Gugu

 The designer's mindset

 Good design is good business.
+Great design is a competitive moat.

 What makes great design?